Ferry: Hydrofoil

 Hydrofoils have the advantage of higher cruising speeds, succeeding hovercraft on some English Channel routes where the ferries now compete against the Eurotunnel and Eurostar trains that use the Channel Tunnel.
 Passenger-only hydrofoils also proved a practical, fast and relatively economical solution in the Canary Islands, but were recently replaced by faster catamaran "high speed" ferries that can carry cars.
 Their replacement by the larger craft is seen by critics as a retrograde step given that the new vessels use much more fuel and foster the inappropriate use of cars in islands already suffering from the impact of mass tourism.

 Hovercraft

 Hovercraft were developed in the 1960s and 1970s to carry cars.
 The largest was the massive SR.N4 which carried cars in its centre section with ramps at the bow and stern between England and France.
 The hovercraft was superseded by catamarans which are nearly as fast and are less affected by sea and weather conditions.
 Only one service now remains, a foot passenger service between Portsmouth and the Isle of Wight run by Hovertravel.
+From 1984 to 1994 Scandinavian Airlines to operated a hovercraft service between Malmö and Copenhagen Airport as a connecting "flight" for passengers from southern Sweden.
+The service was replaced by a regular boat in 1994 and by the Öresund bridge in 2000.